Battle of Uhud: Quran

-Mujahid, Sa`id bin Jubayr, Al-Hakam bin `Uyaynah, Qatadah, As-Suddi, and Ibn Abza said that this Ayah was revealed about Abu Sufyan and his spending money in Uhud to fight the Messenger of Allah.
+Mujahid, Sa'id ibn Jubayr, Al-Hakam ibn Uyaynah, Qatadah, As-Suddi, and Ibn Abza said that this Ayah was revealed about Abu Sufyan and his spending money in Uhud to fight the Messenger of Allah.
 Ad-Dahhak said that this Ayah was revealed about the idolators of Badr.
 In any case, the Ayah is general, even though there was a specific incident that accompanied its revelation.
 Allah states here that the disbelievers spend their wealth to hinder from the path of truth.
 However, by doing that, their money will be spent and then will become a source of grief and anguish for them, availing them nothing in the least.
 They seek to extinguish the Light of Allah and make their word higher than the word of truth.
 However, Allah will complete His Light, even though the disbelievers hate it.
 He will give aid to His religion, make His Word dominant, and His religion will prevail above all religions.
 This is the disgrace that the disbelievers will taste in this life; and in the Hereafter, they will taste the torment of the Fire.
 Whoever among them lives long, will witness with his eyes and hear with his ears what causes grief to him.
 Those among them who are killed or die will be returned to eternal disgrace and everlasting punishment.